Yijin-Zeng/Fine-Tuning-Qwen2.5-Coder-3B-Instruct/README.md

 ## Learning

-This repository documents my learning experience with fine-tuning the Qwen2.5-Coder-3B-Instruct model using LoRA (Low-Rank Adaptation) on the CoNaLa dataset.
+This repository documents how I fine-tune the Qwen2.5-Coder-3B-Instruct model using LoRA (Low-Rank Adaptation) on the CoNaLa dataset.

 ## Documents